pismute/coroutine-tutorial/tutorial.md

 ]]]
 [[[end]]]

-Generators are also trivial to implement to coroutine format.
+Generators are also trivial to implement in coroutine format.
 In fact because of the Python implementation of coroutines as enhanced generators they are exactly the same syntax.